Transfer Admissions Requirements

 - Some majors accept applications for multiple terms but recommend a specific term of entry.
 The competitive nature of each term and cycle can vary based on the applicant pool and space availability in the program and the transfer class.
 To view a full list of major availability by entry term for the current cycle, and learn more about each program, please visit our Transfer Majors Page.

-- Spring term admission is offered for select programs and on a limited, space-availability basis.
-Admission for the Spring term, therefore, may be especially competitive.
+- Spring term admission is offered for select programs and on a space-availability basis.
+While the competitive nature of the Spring process typically mirrors that for Summer/Fall for most available programs, it is possible that admission for Spring entry could be especially competitive

 Foreign Language Requirement